maixiong29/maixiong29.github.io/6 Weather App/README.md

 This weather dashboard allows users to type in a city name and be able to search up the current weather of that city.
 It also displays the 5 day forecast of that city as well.
 If the user wants to search up multiple cities, the user can type in a city name one at a time and each city will be added to the search list.
 The user can click on the city name on the list and that city will display for the user to see.
 This allows the user to compare multiple cities and helps the user to plan ahead for trips and etc.  The searched city names will also be stored in the user's local storage as well.

-The current weather of a city will display the follwoing:
+The current weather of a city will display the following:

 * City name
 * Date